Diffchunk

 - Design - Architecture and implementation details

-- Contributing - Development setup and workflows
+- Contributing - Contributing guidelines and development setup

 License